 Smashing all 400 collectibles unlocks exactly two achievements:

-Neither achievement has a partial progress reward, so you need the full 200 in each category.
-Progress is tracked separately, meaning you can complete one before the other without any issue.
+Neither achievement gives partial credit, so you need the full 200 in each category.
+Progress tracks separately, so you can finish one before the other without any issue.

 Tips for efficient collectible hunting

-After working through the map region by region, a few habits make the process noticeably faster.
+After clearing the map region by region, a few habits speed up the process.

-- Filter the map: Use the in-game map filter to display only Mascot and Bonus Board icons.
-Removing race events, drivatars, and other clutter makes it much easier to spot what's left.
+- Filter the map: Use the in-game map filter to show only Mascot and Bonus Board icons.
+Hiding race events, drivatars, and other clutter makes it easier to spot what's left.

 - Work by region: Clear one geographic area completely before moving to the next.
 Backtracking across the full Japan map wastes time.

-- Use a fast car: Any car works for destroying collectibles, but a faster car means less time driving between locations.
-Road speed matters more than off-road capability for most collectible runs.
+- Use a fast car: Any car breaks collectibles, but a faster car means less time driving between locations.
+Road speed matters more than off-road capability for most runs.